RaijmakersH/az900-labs/Instructions/Walkthroughs/12-Secure network traffic.md

     | Name | **AllowRDP** |
     | | |

-7. Wait for the rule to deploy, and then try again to RDP into the virtual machine.
+6. Wait for the rule to be provisioned and then try again to RDP into the virtual machine.
 This time you should be successful.
 Remember the user is **azureuser** and the password is **Pa$$w0rd1234**.

 # Task 4: Configure an outbound security port rule to deny Internet access